kframework/matching-logic-prover/prover/clpr/README.md

 GAtom,GConstraints -> HAtom,HConstraints  /* HAtom and GAtom contains the same recursive predicate */
 body(CP, Atom, Constraints)    /* Atom and GAtom contains the same recursive predicate */

+Variables in GAtom are called active variables.
+Variables in GConstraints,HAtom,HConstraints but not in GAtom are called passive variables.

+ActiveVars = ...
+PassiveVars = ...

 // BODY is Constraints
 // LHS is GConstraints
 // RHS is HAtom,HConstraints